Skip to content

 Unfortunately, the Foundation’s staff can’t meet with applicants prior to submission.
 However, if your proposal is being considered for a grant, a Foundation staff member may request a meeting.

-Once you’ve read through the process above and explored the FAQs thoroughly, you can email Sara Almaraz with any unanswered questions.
+Once you’ve read through the process above and explored the FAQs thoroughly, you can email Khloe Graczyk with any unanswered questions.

 However, due to anticipated volume, we are not able to schedule phone calls or meetings with prospective unsolicited grantees.